 After college graduation, Tim became involved musically and artistically with the early stages of the DIY (Do It Yourself) punk/hardcore/self expression movement.
 The idea that anyone could and should participate in self-expression burst every door and window inside of him wide open.
 He was a key member in bands that have made recordings for such labels as Touch & Go, Estrus, Sympathy For The Record Industry, In The Red, Sub Pop, and Kill Rock Stars.
 Tim also produced and recorded bands for all the labels above and more, both in the US and overseas.
 Journalists and critics have cited bands that Tim was a member of as having been a major factor in starting everything from punkfunk, skaterock, grunge, and garage; and all have played an important role in what is known, for better or worse, as the US indie scene today.
 The Big Boys, Poison 13, Bad Mutha Goose, Lord High Fixers,and Monkey Wrench are just some of the bands Tim was a founding member of.
 Some of Tim's art from then is now in books depicting that period.
 He shared bills with the likes of Grace Jones, Pearl Jam, Nirvana, Fugazi, Black Flag, Africa Bambaataa, and X to name a few.
 He has toured in the States and abroad.
 Here is an extensive web site that a fan from Portugal of all things Tim Kerr.

-Tim is now being asked to show his artwork in the US and abroad from galleries including PS1 in New York, 96 Gillespie in London, Slowboy Gallery in Germany, and Hyde Park Art Center in Chicago.
+Tim is now being asked to show his artwork in the US and abroad from galleries including PS1 in New York, 96 Gillespie in London, Slowboy Gallery in Germany, Outre in Melbourne , Australia ,and Beams in Tokyo,Japan.
 He was honored to have been selected as the first artist for the Arlington Transit's Art On The Bus program in 2010.
-He has also been involved in painting murals in Texas, Nashville, New York and California.
-The summer of 2015, Tim will have a solo show at the Rosa Parks Museum.
+He has also been involved in painting murals in Texas, Nashville, New York, Alabama, and California.
+The summer of 2015, Tim had a solo show at the Rosa Parks Museum in Montgomery.
+It then traveled in part to The Mill in Huntsville Alabama, and in full to The WireGrass Museum in Dothan Alabama.
 He was also given a residency through Void Gallery in Derry, Northern Ireland, AS220 in Providence, and I.A.M. in Berlin.
-Tim was also asked by artist Matt Stokes to help with his pieces The Gainsborough Packet (The Baltic & 176 Gallery) , These Are The Days (AMOA) , and Catata Profana.
+Tim was asked by artist Matt Stokes to help with his pieces The Gainsborough Packet (The Baltic & 176 Gallery) , These Are The Days (AMOA) , and Catata Profana.

 There are many interviews with Tim in a variety of magazines, webzines, and books.
 He has been asked to speak on panels and also gave a talk at the college in Ljubljana, Slovania about himself and his involvement then and now.
 The approach of an upcoming documentary being made about him, and also one about his first band the Big Boys, has Tim honored and surprised.